 - You can skip this step as well.
 This step helps you to organize and manage your AWS resources.
-There, you need to select Add tag to add one or more to your repository.
+There, you need to select Add a tag to add one or more to your repository.

 - At last choose Create.

-Well done! you are done!
+Great Job!
 Now, the repository will appear in the Repositories list.